Category:712 Structural Steel Construction

 712.1.5 High Strength Bolts (Sec 712.7)

 Bolts, nuts, and washers must meet applicable requirements of AASHTO as noted in Sec 1080.2.
-AASHTO M164 has been removed from service and AASHTO refers back to ASTM A325 for high strength bolts.
-ASTM A325 bolts shall be used on bridge connections unless other types of bolts are specified in the contract.
-To facilitate easy identification of high strength bolts, the following figure shows some of the typical markings that ASTM requires by their specification.
+ASTM F3125 Grade A325 bolts shall be used on bridge connections unless other types of bolts are specified in the contract.
+To facilitate easy identification of high strength bolts, the following figure shows some of the typical bolt markings required by the ASTM specification.

 A permissible alternate type of nut may be furnished.
 Such nuts would be marked with the symbol 2 or 2H and the manufacturer's symbol.